Section 2314 of BIO10

 Marine Biology, Marine Zooplankton Biology/Ecology, Bioluminescence, General Biology

-My SP19 Bio 10 section 7638 is now full, including 1 on the official A&R Waitlist.
-All of those people will be admitted (including the one on A&R waitlist).
+My FA20 Bio 10 (Sec 2314) is now FULL, including 3 on the official A&R Waitlist.
+All of those people will be admitted (including the 3 on A&R waitlist).
 See below for more info on adding, but your best bet right now is to keep an eye on the BIO 10 listing in the online Schedule of Classes, and if it says "waitlist" or "open", indicating one or more spaces, then rush to enroll.
-In the coming weeks, some people will adjust their schedules and drop Bio 10, so spaces will open up.
-Otherwise get on my personal wait list (see below).
+We can take a maximum of 27 students at this time.
+In the coming weeks, some people will adjust their schedules and may drop Bio 10, so spaces may open up.
+Otherwise get on my personal wait list (see below, but i currently have 8 on the waitlist; i can add more ONLY if enrolled students fail to show up on first day.
+I cannot give out add codes until then).
+PLEASE let me know if you are on my waitlist but no longer need to enroll.

 The following information pertains to those wishing to add the class: